zix99/simple-auth/docs/config.md

 # Config

-Config can be loaded into `simple-auth` in the following ways (in-order):
+Config is loaded into `simple-auth` in the following ways (in-order):

-1. YAML configuration file, starting with `simpleauth.default.yml` (embedded)
+1. YAML configuration file, starting with `simpleauth.default.yml` (embedded, as seen below)
 1. Environment configuration prefixed with `SA_`, eg `SA_PRODUCTION=true` or `SA_METADATA_COMPANY=SuperCorp`
 1. Command line argument flags. eg `--metadata-company=SuperCorp`
 1. Any additional configuration specified in the `include` field (see below)